atelierbram/blog/content/assembling/index.md

 At [Assemble’s website](http://assemble.io/docs/Resources.html#boilerplates) you can find some very instructive boilerplates, and at the bottom of this article are some links to examples, but make sure to also look at implementations in Github repo’s made by Zurb’s Foundation, and the [Gruntfile for h5bp-Effeckt.css](https://github.com/h5bp/Effeckt.css/blob/master/Gruntfile.js), which may have even more minimal and up to date implementations.

-### Optimisation
+### Optimization
-To be able to have the minified CSS within style-tags in the `head` of your HTML, for optimisation, one can use the grunt-plugin `grunt-contrib-copy` to automate the hard work.
+To be able to have the minified CSS within style-tags in the `head` of your HTML, for optimization, one can use the grunt-plugin `grunt-contrib-copy` to automate the hard work.
 Copy the contents of a minified CSS-file to a handlebars-file as a Grunt-task &hellip;

 ```javascript
 copy: {